moonmeister/wp-graphql-seopress/README.md

-# WPGraphQl Yoast SEO Plugin
+# WPGraphQl SEOPress Plugin

-This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns Yoast SEO data.
+This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns SEOPress data.

 Currently returning SEO data for pages, posts, custom post types, categories and custom taxonomies.

 > Using this plugin?
-I would love to see what you make with it. [@ash_hitchcock](https://twitter.com/ash_hitchcock)
+I would love to see what you make with it. [@moon_meister](https://twitter.com/moon_meister)

+## Upstream Source

+This is a direct result of [@ash_hitchcock](https://twitter.com/ash_hitchcock) on the original [Yoast SEO plugin](https://github.com/ashhitch/wp-graphql-yoast-seo).
+Let him Know you like his work!

 ## Quick Install

 1. Install & activate [WPGraphQL](https://www.wpgraphql.com/)
-2. Clone or download the zip of this repository into your WordPress plugin directory & activate the **WP GraphQL Yoast SEO** plugin
+2. Clone or download the zip of this repository into your WordPress plugin directory & activate the **WPGraphQL for SEOPress** plugin

 ## Composer

 ```
-composer require ashhitch/wp-graphql-yoast-seo
+composer require moonmeister/wp-graphql-seopress
 ```

 ## Usage

-To query for the Yoast Data as the seo object to your query:
+To query for the SEOPress Data as the seo object to your query:

 ```
 {